hm-edu/iot-all-teams/README.md

 # iot-all-teams
-Public repo for all teams and interchange
+Public repo for all teams and interchange of information